-Option Description Output Use the Output list to choose the necessary device: Default.
+Option Description Sound Output Use the Sound Output list to choose the necessary device: Default.
 Select this option if you want to use the output device set as default in macOS.
 Built-in Output.
 Select this option if you want to use one of the output devices from your Mac.
 Mute.
 Select this option if you want to mute the output device.

-Input Use the Input list to choose the necessary device: Default.
-Select this option if you want to use the input device set as default in macOS.
+Microphone Use the Microphone list to choose the necessary device: Default.
+Select this option if you want to use the microphone set as default in macOS.
 Built-in Microphone.
 Select this option if you want to use the built-in microphone.
 Mute.
-Select this option if you want to mute the input device.
+Select this option if you want to mute the microphone.
 Sync volume with Mac For Windows XP and later with Parallels Tools installed, you can set Windows and macOS volume levels to always be the same.
 With the Sync volume with Mac option selected, if you manually change the volume level in Windows, it is changed accordingly in macOS and vice versa.
-If Parallels Tools are not installed, this option is called Use Mac sound volume.
+If Parallels Tools are not installed, this option is called Use Mac sound volume .
 When it is selected, Windows has the same sound volume as in macOS.
+Share Mac camera with Windows Use this option to enable or disable camera sharing. Туре From the Type menu, you can select the type of sound card you want to use in the virtual machine.
+You can choose between AC'97 and HD Audio .